digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-36.md

 #### Jim Woodcock
 * I'm continuing work on my lectures on an introduction to probabilistic robot control.
 * I'm making progress on the work on FMI step negotiation using angelic nondeterminism with Simon, Cláudio, and Jaco.
-* I discussed verification of multi-agent systems withn Lukas.
+* I discussed verification of multi-agent systems with Lukas.

 #### Mirgita Frasheri
-* Setup a plan for the FI plugin development.
+* Setup a plan for the Fault Injection plugin development.
 Discussed with Casper, Hugo, and Kenneth.
 * Work on the rabbitmq FMU with Henrik, also discussed wrt paper with Lukas and Casper.
 * Discussed and planned experiments for the Desktop Robotti, together with Casper and Hugo.
 * Helped Emil with the mir robot ROS interface.